-Osaka is a wonderful city.
-Full of things to do for the foodie, the nerd, the history buff, and the culture seeker.
+Osaka is a wonderful city; full of seemingly endless things to fascinate the foodie, the nerd, the history buff, and the culture-seeker.
 I’ve never experienced a vibe quite like the one I did in Osaka.

-Osaka is also great for day trips, making it a convenient hub to explore other parts of Japan, see my friend Amanda’s amazing itinerary of things you can get up to in Osaka, Kyoto, and Nara.
+Being a short hop from both Kyoto and Nara, the city is also great for day trips, making it a convenient hub to explore other parts of Japan; see my friend Amanda’s amazing itinerary of things you can get up to in Osaka, Kyoto, and Nara.

-Cycling is a major part of life in Osaka, more so then I’ve seen in other Japanese cities, and we were so glad we took part in this unique aspect of Osaka culture.
+Cycling is a major part of life in Osaka, more so than I’ve seen in any other Japanese city, and we were very excited to get stuck into this unique and essential aspect of Osaka culture.

 A Different Kind of Tour

 Tours are the bane of the traveller.
 They’re a dying breed in many ways.

 With the internet and a hundred different published travel guides, we can plan our own holidays and explore new places without the aid of a tour guide.